vectordotdev/vector/rfcs/2022-04-20-12187-log-namespacing.md

 #### Data

 This is the main content of a log.
-It will be placed at the root of the event.
+The data that is decoded with the configured decoder will be placed on the root of the event.
-It is not necessarily the "log message" itself.
-For sources that have a known "schema", such as syslog or the datadog agent, the fields from that schema will be placed on the root.
-Otherwise, it will be just the decoded message content placed on the root.

-A good example is the "Datadog Agent" source.
-The root is the fields received by the Datadog agent.
-The log content is nested.

-Others such as the "socket" source will have the log content directly at the root.

 There is a special case when the codec is "bytes", since the data is just a string in that case.
 That means that the root is a string.
 Historically this has been forbidden, but it is possible to allow this.